 RUF Bark bricks are a specialised briquette for long, slow burning.
 They’re ideal for keeping stoves in overnight.

-Bord-na-Mona peat briquettes are high quality, compressed peat from Ireland.
+Baltic peat briquettes are pure, densely compressed deep bog peat from Latvia.

 Scottish peat nuggets are great for burning alongside briquettes in stoves and open fires.